codeigniter4/CodeIgniter4/user_guide_src/source/testing/benchmark.rst

 CodeIgniter provides two separate tools to help you benchmark your code and test different options: the Timer and the Iterator.
 The Timer allows you to easily calculate the time between two points in the execution of your script.
-The Iterator allows you to setup several variations and run those tests, recording performance and memory statistics to help you decide which version is the best.
+The Iterator allows you to setup several variations and runs those tests, recording performance and memory statistics to help you decide which version is the best.

 The Timer class is always active, being started from the moment the framework is invoked until right before